thatrobotguy/ABB_IRB_1600_Setup/README.md

 ```
 But if you are in manual mode it is easier to just turn of this safety.

 You may also encounter [this issue](https://github.com/qboticslabs/mastering_ros/issues/24) while trying to drive the robot.
 Also, if you are wanting to listen to transforms, you need to create a listener AFTER you call initnode.
-This means that you cannot create a global variable listener outside of `main()` or `rosrun` will not work.
+This means that you cannot create a global variable listener outside of `main()` or `rosrun mypackage mynodewithtflisteners` will not work.

 ### Documentation written by thatrobotguy